haw230/the-anadromi-project/stage-2-gaining-speed/1-binary-search/README.md

 When the function takes in a list and the number it's searching for, you can skip to the middle of the list: if your number is greater than that middle number, look at the right side, otherwise, look at the left side (unless that middle number *is* your number in which case just return that).

 ## PseudoCode
 Alright, let's  do some recursion.
+For recursive functions, we need to be wary of parameters.

 ## Analysis